RegularFriend/Grassdancer_StyleGuide/README.markdown

 There are three parts to creating a service.

 First, you need to create an interface.
 This interface functions similarly to a .h file in C++ in that it prototypes the functions that will be implemented in the Service itself.
-All Interfaces used in conjunction with a Service should b esaved in Assets/Scripts/GameManagers/ServiceInterfaces.
+All Interfaces used in conjunction with a Service should be saved in Assets/Scripts/GameManagers/ServiceInterfaces.

-This is what makes our system modluar as it will allow for an engineer to change whatever they want (outside of a few things like parameters) to the service itself without affecting any of the other scripts that reference it. *Note that unlike a .h file in C++ everything declared in an Interface must be public.
+This is what makes our system modular as it will allow for an engineer to change whatever they want (outside of a few things like parameters) to the service itself without affecting any of the other scripts that reference it. *Note that unlike a .h file in C++ everything declared in an Interface must be public.
 If you need private variables declare and instantiate them in the Service itself*

 __Example:__